RachelHarris90/social-network-api/README.md

 ```
 4. Press Enter

+## Demonstration
+Watch a demonstration of the application in Insomnia [here](social-network-api/assets/Demonstration.mov)

 ## Credits
 The author of this repo is Rachel Harris, a student of Trilogy Developer Bootcamp.